sakalu1234/Cyclistic-Case-Study/README.md

 **Cleaning**

-****Some of the data is wrong, like the end_time is small than the start_time.
+****Some of the data is wrong, like the end_time is eariler than the start_time.
 So I decided to delete the data.

 	DELETE FROM `prefab-faculty-251001.bike_share.2020_04` WHERE end_time < start_time;